Bayless/The-Chosen-Tarsiers/README.md

 Do some things to run this properly:

-secure your own keys and store them:
+secure your own keys and store them in files called: music_graph_key (for the music graph API key) and spotify_key (for the spotify API key) in the utils folder.

 Run:

 `$ pip install Flask`

+`$ pip install requests`

 `$ python utils/initialize.py`

 `$ python app.py`

 Make some magic!